PROVIDERS SETUP

 Overview

 Providers define which LLM backends (Ollama, Anthropic, OpenAI, Gemini, etc.) are available to the system.
-All provider configuration is stored in the PostgreSQL database.
+All provider configuration is stored in the SQLite database.

 Quick Start